mintlayer/building_on_mintlayer/README.md

 ## Signature aggregation through BLS

-A significant part of every transaction in a UTXOI system consists of the sender's signature.
+A significant part of every transaction in a UTXO system consists of the sender's signature.
 For example, in Bitcoin's [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm), the signature makes up about 1/3 of the entire transaction.

 Signature aggregation is a technique which dramatically reduces the space occupied by transaction signatures on the blockchain.
 After a validator has selected the transactions for the next block, it uses all of the transaction signatures as input to a _signature aggregation scheme_ (in Mintlayer's case, BLS) in order to compute a single "aggregated signature" (of the same size as the individual transaction signatures).
 Only the aggregated signature is stored in the block, and other validators can use it to verify all transactions in that block.

 In this way, signature aggregation enables more transactions within a block of a given size.
 The advantages of this are manifold.
-The most direct benefit is storage space saved in the long run, which in in turn improves the speed of onboarding new nodes onto the chain.
+The most direct benefit is storage space saved in the long run, which in turn improves the speed of onboarding new nodes onto the chain.
 Having more transactions per block also makes it easier for any given transaction to be selected for the next block, which results in lower transaction processing times, and thus lower transaction fees.

 ## Confidential Transactions
 Mintlayer's MLS-02 tokens provide a way for users to exchange confidential assets.
 These tokens mirror the functionality of MLS-01 tokens, and can be created in a similar fashion.
 MLS-02 transactions are an opt-in feature when a user has the desire or there is a business need for privacy.